VDA5050/VDA5050/VDA5050_EN.md

 All formatting and JSON data types are correct?

 2)	**is received order new or an update of the current order?**:
 Is `orderId` of the received order different to `orderId` of order the vehicle currently holds?

 3)	**is vehicle still executing an order or waiting for an update?**:
-Is `nodeStates` not empty or is `actionStates` containing states which are neither FAILED or FINISHED?
+Is `nodeStates` not empty or is `actionStates` containing states which are neither `FAILED` nor `FINISHED`?
 Nodes and edges and the corresponding action states of the order horizon are also included inside the state.
 Vehicle might still have a horizon and therefore waiting for an update and executing an order.

 4) **is start of new order close enough to current position?**:	Is the vehicle already standing on the node, or is in the nodes deviation range (see also chapter 6.6.1)?